Option Pricing with Time-Varying Volatility Risk Aversion: Introduction

+The derivative pricing model proposed in this paper combines a pricing kernel with time-varying volatility risk aversion and the GARCH model of \citet{HestonNandi2000}.
+The VRR, defined as the ratio of risk-neutral to physical conditional variance, $\eta_{t}=h_{t+1}^{\ast}/h_{t+1}$, governs the time variation in the pricing kernel and is functionally linked to the volatility risk aversion parameter, which captures the curvature of the pricing kernel.
+We demonstrate that this structure can generate the observed time variation in the empirical pricing kernel, including its different shapes.
+Our new model nests \citet{ChristoffersenHestonJacobs2013} as the special case where $\eta_{t}$ is constant, which we denote as CHNG.
+The HNG option pricing model of \citet{HestonNandi2000} is also nested by imposing $\eta_{t}=1$.
+We refer to our new model as DHNG model, where ``D'' stands for dynamic, and highlight its key properties below.

+We derive a closed-form CBOE VIX pricing formula for the DHNG model and develop an analytical option pricing formula, which constitutes a separate and important methodological contribution.
+When volatility risk aversion follows a stochastic process, the conditional moment-generating function (MGF) of future cumulative returns does not have an affine form, making it very challenging to derive option prices.
+However, we introduce a novel approximation method that is applicable to non-affine models.
+This approach constructs an auxiliary MGF for a simplified, related problem and then applies a Taylor expansion to obtain an analytical option pricing formula.
+The approximation method is shown to be highly accurate in an empirically relevant simulation design.

+To implement the theoretical framework, we connect the model for $\eta_{t}$ with observed data using an observation-driven approach, which is a natural choice since the GARCH model under the physical measure also follows an observation-driven formulation.
+Specifically, we propose a score-driven model following \citet{CrealKoopmanLucas:2013}, where the first-order conditions of the log-likelihood function define the innovations in the dynamic model for $\eta_{t}$.
+This design is intuitive because $\eta_{t}$ is updated to minimize pricing errors.
+Conveniently, this structure also enhances robustness to model misspecification.
+Another advantage of the observation-driven model is its simplicity in estimation, which is particularly useful in applications involving long sample periods and large panels of option prices.

-The fourth main contribution is an empirical application to 30 years of daily S\&P 500 returns, the CBOE VIX, and a panel of option prices.
-The empirical results shows that time variation in the pricing kernel typically reduce pricing errors by 50\%, or more, as measured by the root mean square error.
-This reduction is seen for both the VIX and option prices, it is seen in-sample as well as out-of-sample, and uniformly across a variety of characteristic for options (moneyness, time to maturity, and contemporaneous VIX level).
-The estimated time variation in the shape of the pricing kernel is consistent with the existing literature.
-The pricing kernel is found to have an inverted hump shape during the years 2004 to 2007.
-We also see the inverted shape during a period around 1993, and more recently in 2017.
+An empirical application using 32 years of daily S\&P 500 returns, the CBOE VIX, and a large panel of option prices provides strong support for the model.
+The estimation incorporates information from both the physical and risk-neutral measures, as advocated by \citet{ChernovGhysels2000}.
+The results show that the pricing kernel with time-varying volatility risk aversion typically reduces pricing errors by 50\% or more, as measured by the root mean square error.
+This reduction is achieved for both VIX and option prices, in both in-sample and out-of-sample comparisons.
+The estimated time variation in the shape of the pricing kernel aligns with previous studies, generally exhibiting a U-shape, but taking on an inverted U-shape during certain periods, including 2004--2007 and around 1993 and 2017.